hubmapconsortium/portal-ui/compose/README.md

 # Docker Compose

-We first need to [install docker compose](https://docs.docker.com/compose/install/).
+We first need to [install Docker Compose](https://docs.docker.com/compose/install/).

 To start up the container with Dicker Compose: